c6o/docs/content/guides/kubernetes-quickstart.md

 ### Set Up a Cluster

 The following command sets up a single node cluster and installs Traefik-v2 on it which is optional.
-We found it better to separate the installation of Traefik from the create step.
+We found it better to separate the installation of Traefik from the creation step.

 ```bash
 #!/bin/bash